Nathan E. Goldstein, MD

 Associate Program Director

 Patrick Francis, MD is a physician of internal medicine at Dartmouth Health.
 A native New Englander, he attended Dartmouth College where he majored in Asian Studies.
-After serving in the Peace Corps in rural western Mongolia and studying in Kazakhstan as a Fulbright Fellow, he entered Johns Hopkins University for a post-baccalaureate year of pre-medical education coursework, which led to enrolling in medical studies at the University of Rochester the following year.
-Following residency, he pursued an internal medicine residency at Yale, where he was a member of the primary care track program.
+After serving in the Peace Corps in rural western Mongolia and studying in Kazakhstan as a Fulbright Fellow, he entered Johns Hopkins University for a post-baccalaureate year which led to enrolling in medical studies at the University of Rochester the following year.
+Following medical school, he pursued an internal medicine residency at Yale, where he was a member of the primary care track program.

-In 2013, he returned to Dartmouth where he provides primary care medicine and instructs medical students and internal medicine residents.
-He directs the Healthcare Disparities curriculum for the residency program and since September 2023 he is the program director for the residency program’s primary care track.
+In 2013, he returned to Dartmouth where he practices primary care medicine and instructs medical students and internal medicine residents.
+He is the program director for the residency program’s primary care track and also serves as the medical director for the Master of Physician Assistant Studies program at Franklin Pierce University.

 Harley Friedman, MD